Techie-AI/documentation/Docs_about_frontend.md

 ### Input Field
 Includes a text field for user input and a send button.
 The input field is focused automatically after each message is sent.

-## Related Documentation
-- [Documentation for `ChatMessage` Class](frontend/Documentation_for_chat_message.md) - Details the `ChatMessage` class and its attributes.
-- [Documentation for `ChatService` Class](frontend/Documentation_for_chat_service.md) - Describes the `ChatService` class, its methods, and interactions with the AI model.
-- [Documentation for Predefined Questions and Hardware Options](frontend/Documentation_for_options_and_Questions.md) - Provides information on predefined questions and hardware options used in the chatbot.